 Bereavement Support Offices

 The Bereavement support office at Poole Crematorium will be re-open to members of the public with safety measures in place.
 No more than 2 people will be permitted access to the office at any one time.
-Hand sanitiser dispensers will be in place and visitors asked to use on entrance and exit.
+Hand sanitiser dispensers will be in place and visitors asked to use them at the entrance and exit.
 A glass screen is in place providing additional protection for visitors and staff alike.
-The office will be open for access from 9 am until 5pm Monday to Friday.
+The office will be open for access from 9 am until 5 pm Monday to Friday.

 The Bereavement Support Office at Bournemouth Crematorium will remain closed to public access for the time being while preparations are put in place for additional protection screens to be installed.
 It is hoped that the office will re-open to members of the public from Monday 3rd August.
 Further notification will be confirmed nearer the time.